Celebrating 25 years of DDD's Excellence and Social Impact.

 Multilingual Foundation Models

 Multilingual models attempt to learn shared representations across languages.
 By training on diverse corpora simultaneously, they can transfer knowledge from high-resource languages to lower-resource ones.
 Shared embedding spaces allow models to map semantically similar phrases across languages into related vectors.
-In practice, this can enable cross-lingual transfer.

 Instruction Tuning with Synthetic Data